cmucg/GreenJS3D/README.md

-# GreenJS3D by Dr. CHEN Guang
+# GreenJS3D green and free IDE by Dr. CHEN Guang
 three.js based 3D Modeling IDE in Chrome Browser console,
 - It does not need internet;
 - It does not need local http server;